-The Infrastructure segment is comprised of a network of liquids infrastructure assets that include terminals, rail loading and unloading facilities, gathering pipelines, a crude oil processing facility and other small terminals.
-The primary facilities within this segment include the Hardisty and Edmonton Terminals, which are the principal hubs for aggregating and exporting crude oil and refined products out of the WCSB; the Gateway Terminal, a liquids export terminal connecting the Permian and Eagle Ford basins to global markets, located in Ingleside, Texas, in the U.S.; the DRU which is located adjacent to the Hardisty Terminal; the Moose Jaw Facility and gathering pipelines in Canada and the U.S. Select assets are impacted by maintenance turnarounds typically occurring within the spring every few years.
+The Infrastructure segment is comprised of a network of liquids infrastructure assets that include terminals, rail loading and unloading facilities, gathering pipelines and a crude oil processing facility.
+The primary facilities within this segment include the Hardisty and Edmonton Terminals, which are the principal hubs for aggregating and exporting crude oil and refined products out of the WCSB; the Gateway Terminal, a liquids export terminal connecting the Permian and Eagle Ford basins to global markets, located in Ingleside, Texas; the DRU which is located adjacent to the Hardisty Terminal; the Moose Jaw Facility, a crude oil processing facility located in Moose Jaw, Saskatchewan; the Wink Terminal, a crude oil aggregating hub, located in Wink, Texas; and gathering pipelines in Canada and the U.S. Select assets are impacted by maintenance turnarounds typically occurring every few years.

 The Company is responding to the energy transition and evaluating strategic opportunities including advancing select projects and investing in new technologies.
-Desire for low carbon alternatives by customers, increasing competition and changes in demand could have an impact on the nature of services offered as the Company executes on those plans.
-Recent geopolitical instability in certain regions of the world and concern regarding energy security may have short and medium term impacts on the desirability of Canadian oil and gas, impacting the demand for the Company's infrastructure.
+Desire for low carbon alternatives by customers, increasing competition, incremental egress and changes in demand could have an impact on the nature of services offered as the Company executes on such plans.
+Geopolitical instability in certain regions of the world and concern regarding energy security may have short and medium term impacts on the desirability of Canadian oil and gas, impacting the demand for the Company's infrastructure.
 The Infrastructure segment primarily derives revenue from stable long-term take-or-pay agreements with investment grade counterparties.
-These trends could also impact the Company's ability to renew or renegotiate these contracts and may impact operational and financial results of the Infrastructure segment.
+The trends described above could also impact the Company's ability to renew or renegotiate these contracts and may impact operational and financial results of the Infrastructure segment.

-The following table sets forth the operating results from the Company's Infrastructure segment for the three months and years ended December 31, 2023, and 2022:
+The following table sets forth the operating results from the Company's Infrastructure segment for the three months and years ended December 31, 2024, and 2023:

-Three mo Three months ended December 31, Years ended December 31, (\$ thousands, except volumes) 2023 2022 Change 2023 2022 Change Volumes (in thousands of bbls) 181,523 124,083 57,440 576,163 505,738 70,425 Revenue 184,704 129,001 55,703 616,686 525,810 90,876 Operating expenses and other (1) 26,736 20,146 6,590 122,235 90,812 31,423 Segment profit 157,968 108,855 49,113 494,451 434,998 59,453 Adjusted EBITDA (2) 152,746 110,255 42,491 494,262 442,440 51,822
+Three months ended December 31, Years ended December 3 (\$ thousands, except volumes) 2024 2023 Change 2024 2023 Change Volumes (in thousands of bbls) 185,861 181,523 4,338 718,043 576,163 141,880 Revenue 181,695 184,704 (3,009) 735,486 616,686 118,800 Operating expenses and other (1) 54,251 26,736 27,515 161,476 122,235 39,241 Segment profit 127,444 157,968 (30,524) 574,010 494,451 79,559 Adjusted EBITDA (2) 146,929 152,746 (5,817) 601,312 494,262 107,050

-(1) Includes the Company's share of equity pick up from equity accounted investees.

-(2) Adjusted EBITDA is a non-GAAP financial measure.
-See the "Specified Financial Measures" section of this MD&A for information on each non-GAAP financial measure.
+- (1) Includes the Company's share of equity pick up from equity accounted investees. - (2) Adjusted EBITDA is a non-GAAP financial measure.
+See the "Specified Financial Measures" section of this MD&A for more information.